 Buying green does more than fulfill your own personal commitment to protect the environment.
 Naturally, each greener choice by an individual consumer reduces pollution directly.
 But the market is also a give-and-take between consumers and manufacturers.
 As more and more consumers buy green, automakers will increasingly view environmentally friendly design as an opportunity rather than an obligation.
 Then they will be motivated to invest even more in improved technology, and even more green cars and trucks will be available in the years ahead.

-Finally, keep in mind that the average car or light truck is likely to keep running for a dozen or more years.
+Finally, keep in mind that the average car or light truck keeps running for about 15 years.
 Even if you don’t keep your new vehicle for more than a few of those years, the choice you make now will expand the options available to used car buyers in the future.
-So instead of putting yet another gas guzzler on the streets, the greener choice you make today can help cut pollution for years to come.
+So instead of putting another gas guzzler on the streets, the greener choice you make today can help cut pollution for years to come.